Stories From The Heart

 Someone who did not need for that, first-timer to SFTH Chris Smoje, encouraged us all to follow our passion and create something to be proud.

-Triggered by his search for the missing word for a eulogy, he inspired us with his one day that changed everything for him.
+Triggered by his search for the missing word for a eulogy, he inspired us with the one day that changed everything for him.

 Putting on your ‘big girl panties’